fhereygers/CML_LLM_PEFT/README.md

 ## Custom fine-tuned adapters
 If you would like to attempt fine-tuning with a different data set or a different data mapping function for the prompt:
 1. Adapt [Jupyter Notebook Example](#jupyter-notebook-example) for a simple fine-tuning script OR [Implementation Details](#implementation-details) for launching distributed fine-tuning with accelerate.
-2. Ensure your fine-tuned adapter is placed in `./adapters_custom`
+2. Ensure your fine-tuned adapter is placed in `amp_adapters_custom`
 3. Restart the Task Explorer Application

 > Note: The Task Explorer Application assumes the use of bloom1b1 as the base model, a future update will make it simpler to use a different base model for fine-tuning and inference.

 ## Task Explorer Application
-The task explorer application in `4_app-task-explorer` loads up all the adapters found in `adapters_prebuilt` and `.adapters_custom`.
+The task explorer application in `4_app-task-explorer` loads up all the adapters found in `amp_adapters_prebuilt` and `amp_adapters_custom`.
 These are loaded on top of the base model for inference comparison.

 ## Implementation Details
 See detailed implementation descriptions in [distributed_peft_scripts/README.md](./distributed_peft_scripts/README.md)